 Atlanta Georgia Retail Store Liability

 Businesses that invite customers onto their property have a duty to protect those people from dangerous conditions.
-If a retail store owner fails to abide by Georgia law, and someone is hurt as a result, the store owner may be liable to the injured customer.
+If a retail store owner fails to abide by Atlanta, Georgia law and someone is hurt as a result, the injured party may have a liability claim.
 Premises liability attorney Terrence R. Bethune has dedicated his practice to helping Atlanta residents and others who have been harmed by the negligence of other people or entities.

 HOLD RETAIL STORES ACCOUNTABLE BY SEEKING COMPENSATION